tecnico-sec/Virtual-Networking-UTM-QEMU-M1/README.md

 **Network and Computer Security**

-# Lab guide: Implementation and Analysis of a Virtual Computer Network (Mac OS - M1 Ready Version) [Unstable]
+# Lab guide: Implementation and Analysis of a Virtual Computer Network (Mac OS with Apple M1 Processor) [Unstable]

+The recommended work environment is a personal computer with VirtualBox installed.
+However, this environment requires an Intel x86-64 processor architecture.
+Namely, it is not compatible with the Apple M1 processors.

+This guide tries to provide an alternative.
+It is operational, but it is **unstable**, meaning it will crash often.
+However, to the best of our knowledge, there is no other free alternative to run on Apple M1 devices.

 ## Goals